Community Wildfire Prevention Grant Program

 This schedule is subject to change.

-• Projects are limited to the geographic area of the Truckee Fire Protection District.
-Those who are eligible to apply include:
+• Eligible projects are limited to the geographic area of the Truckee Fire Protection District

 • Private, non-industrial landowners